 So in the beginning when you only have 40 products you’ll be renewing listings every few days or once a week to get noticed.
-When you have 200 products the renewing happens on it’s own.
+When you have 200 products and are making frequent sales, the renewing happens on it’s own.
 Less work for you, means you are one your way to making passive income.

 What if I create 40 products and just renew them?

 Been there, done that.
 It doesn’t quite work.
 I was making maybe $20 a month doing it that way.
-Minus the etsy fees and Marmalead fees I was looking at a loss in my business.
+Minus the Etsy fees and Marmalead (at the time it was a great Etsy keyword finder) fees I was looking at a loss in my business.